Olyak1917/Practicum100-by-Yandex-Masterschool-Portfolio/README.md

 # Project for a startup that sells food products - Sales Funnel (Conversion) Study, A/A/B Test Results Analysing

-**Technologies and Tools** - Pandas, Numpy, Seaborn, Matplotlib, Plotly, Scipy
+**Technologies and Tools** - Python, Jupyter, Pandas, Numpy, Seaborn, Matplotlib, Plotly, Scipy

 **Goal:** To investigate user behavior for the company's app.